Milk pie

-Pie susu (pai susu) is an Indonesian custard tart pastry consisting of a shortcrust pastry filled with egg custard and condensed milk.
+Milk pie or pie susu (pai susu) is an Indonesian custard tart pastry consisting of a shortcrust pastry filled with egg custard and condensed milk.
 This traditional Indonesian dessert pastry is very flat with only one very thin layer of custard.
 The origin of this pastry is from Bali.

 Pie susu is a unique pastry, although the shape is similar to Portuguese pastel de nata.